Timothy C. Hain, MD, Most recent update: August 26, 2018

 Visual stimulation is often a trigger for dizziness, and sometimes is called "visual vertigo".
-Patients often complain of disturbances related to
+The concept of visual vertigo was first described by Darwin in 1797, according to Balaban and Jacob (2001).

 This must be considered in the context that persons with dizziness may have